Frictional work and entropy production in integrable and non-integrable spin chains: Abstract

 \section{Abstract}

 The maximum work extractable from a quantum system is achieved when the system is driven adiabatically.
-Frictional work then quantifies the difference in work output between adiabatic and non-adiabatic driving.
-Here we show that frictional work in a non-integrable spin chain is well-described by the diagonal entropy production associated with the build up of quantum coherence.
-The relationship is characterized by an effective temperature of the final adiabatic state and holds for slow to moderate driving protocols.
-For fast protocols, the frictional work is instead described by the quantum relative entropy between the final non-adiabatic and adiabatic states.
-We compare our results to those obtained from an integrable spin chain, in which case the adiabatic state is no longer described by a single temperature.
+Frictional work $\langle W\rangle_\mathrm{fric}$ then quantifies the difference in work output between adiabatic and non-adiabatic driving.
+Here we show that frictional work in a non-integrable spin chain is well-characterized by the diagonal entropy production $\Delta S_\mathrm{d}$ associated with the build up of quantum coherence.
+We show that, over a broad range of parameters, $\langle W\rangle_\mathrm{fric}\approx T_\tau\Delta S_\mathrm{d}$, with $T_\tau$ the effective temperature of the final time-evolved state.
+The relationship breaks down for fast protocols at low temperatures, in which case frictional work is instead well-described by the quantum relative entropy between the time-evolved state and a Gibbs-state approximation of the adiabatic state.
+We compare our results to those obtained from an integrable spin chain, in which case the system is no longer described by a single temperature.
 In this case, the frictional work is described by a sum of terms for each independent subspace of the spin chain, which are at different effective temperatures.
-We show how integrability breaking can enhance work extraction in the adiabatic limit, but degrade work extraction in sufficiently non-adiabatic regimes.
+Finally, we show how integrability breaking can enhance work extraction in the adiabatic limit, but degrade work extraction in sufficiently non-adiabatic regimes.